alexchoi330/Bank-Stock-Account/README.md

 -As a user, I want to be able to view my bank account

+-As a user, I want to be able to add stocks to the list of stocks

 -As a user, I want to be able to save my bank account to file

 -As a user, I want to be able to load in  my bank account

--As a user, I want to be able to add stocks to the list of stocks

-//
+methods that needs works..
+viewing list of stocks: how to automatically view with a method using for each viewing individual stocks: once a new stock is added by Ui, how will i represent it

+Still have to work on..
--As a user, I want to be able to save my stock-list to file -As a user, I want to be able to buy stocks from the list of stocks
+-As a user, I want to be able to buy stocks from the list of stocks

 -As a user, I want to be able to add my stocks into my list of stocks